Theory of coupled neuronal-synaptic dynamics: Freezable chaos

-The halted synaptic couplings $\bm{W}(0)$, given by Eq.~\ref{eq:frozen}, are the sum of a random matrix $\bm{J}$ and a low-rank matrix $\bm{A}(0)$ whose statistics can be computed using the DMFT.
-Thus, characterizing the phases of freezable chaos amounts to analyzing neuronal dynamics induced by a particular form of coupling matrices with a random component and an additive low-rank component with known statistics \cite{mastrogiuseppe2018linking, pereira2023forgetting}.
-However, the analysis is complicated by the fact that $\bm{A}(0)$ has non-negligible correlations with $\bm{J}$ \cite{schuessler2020dynamics}.
-These correlations arise because $\bm{\phi}(t)$ is largely confined to a subspace of low, but extensive (i.e., proportional to $N$), dimension spanned by eigenvectors of $\bm{J}$ corresponding to eigenvalues with large real part \cite{clark2022dimension}.
-Since the neuronal states whose outer products form $\bm{A}(0)$ are confined to this subspace, alignment between $\bm{J}$ and $\bm{A}(0)$ is induced.

-To demonstrate the importance of these correlations, we run a simulation in the freezable chaotic regime (Fig.~\ref{fig:freezable_phenom}B).
-We first halt synaptic dynamics, storing the halt-time neuronal state as a stable fixed point.
-Holding $\bm{A}(0)$ fixed, we randomly permute the entries of $\bm{J}$.
-This permutation leaves the statistical structure of $\bm{J}$ intact, but destroys correlations between $\bm{J}$ and $\bm{A}(0)$.
-If these correlations were negligible, then upon permuting $\bm{J}$, the neuronal fixed point would reorganize to a different fixed point with approximately the same alignment with the halt-time neuronal state.
-Instead, the permutation destroys the fixed point, and the network switches to neuronal chaos.
-Upon releasing the synaptic dynamics, the network returns to neuronal-synaptic chaos.
-During this period, $\bm{A}(t)$ adapts to the permuted version of $\bm{J}$.
-At a later time, we again halt synaptic dynamics.
-As $\bm{A}(t)$ has adapted to the permuted version of $\bm{J}$, a stable neuronal fixed point is created.
-This process can be repeated indefinitely.
+Picking the halt time to be $t= 0$, the couplings remain at $\bm{W}(0)=\bm{J}+\bm{A}(0)$.
+Networks with such ``random-plus-low-rank'' couplings have been studied in the context of nonplastic networks by \citet{mastrogiuseppe2018linking}, who found chaotic, structured-chaotic, and structured-homogeneous phases that are qualitatively similar to nonfreezable, semifreezable, and freezable chaos in plastic networks.
+Crucially, our analysis in plastic networks is complicated by $\bm{A}(0)$ arising due to synaptic plasticity dependent upon neuronal activity driven by $\bm{J}$.
+More specifically, the neuronal states comprising $\bm{A}(0)$ are largely confined to a subspace spanned by dominant eigenvectors of $\bm{J}$ \cite{clark2023dimension}, inducing alignment between $\bm{J}$ and $\bm{A}(0)$.
+We demonstrate the importance of this alignment by running a simulation in which we halt $\bm{A}(t)$, storing the halt-time neuronal state as a stable fixed point [Fig.~\ref{fig:freezable}(b)].
+We then shuffle $\bm{J}$ while keeping the halted $\bm{A}(t)$ fixed.
+This preserves the statistics of $\bm{J}$, but destroys correlations between $\bm{J}$ and the halted $\bm{A}(t)$.
+If these correlations were negligible, the neuronal fixed point would reorganize to a different fixed point.
+Instead, shuffling destroys the fixed point, causing the network to switch to neuronal chaos.
+Upon releasing $\bm{A}(t)$, the network returns to neuronal-synaptic chaos, and $\bm{A}(t)$ adapts to the permuted version of $\bm{J}$.
+At a later time, we halt synaptic dynamics again.
+As $\bm{A}(t)$ has adapted to the shuffled $\bm{J}$, a stable neuronal fixed point is created.

-To handle the correlations between $\bm{J}$ and $\bm{A}(0)$, we introduce a two-replica mean-field analysis.
-We consider two networks with the same quenched matrix $\bm{J}$.
-One network displays chaotic activity while the other sits at the neuronal fixed point created by halting $\bm{A}(t)$.
-We begin by writing down the full model equations characterizing the dynamics and the fixed point for the two replicas,

-In the limit ${N \rightarrow \infty}$, the inputs received through the quenched random couplings in both Eq.~\ref{eq:highd2replicaA} and \ref{eq:highd2replicaB} are Gaussian with vanishing cross-neuron correlations.
-Thus, we obtain an effective single-site (two-replica) problem,